neurodebian/Psignifit-3.x/mpsignifit/contribute.rst

 interface to psignifit as well.
 Right now, the matlab interface consists of the following three layers:

-1. *libpsignifit*
+1. *libpsipp*
 2. *psignifit-cli* a command line interface to psignifit that reads data from stdin and writes output to stdout.
 The command line interface is written in C++.
 The functions in swignifit_interface are implemented.
 3. *mpsignifit* has implemented the basic functionality of pypsignifit.
-The C++ functions in libpsignifit are called by using system() calls to the command line interface.
+The C++ functions in libpsipp are called by using system() calls to the command line interface.
 This has the advantage that changes in the way matlab supports third party codes (the mex interface) do not affect the functionality of psignifit in matlab (as happened before).
 Unfortunately,